Poletown (album): Background

-Though the album followed on from 1993's Footsoldier in the Moonlight, Poletown marked the reforming of the original band.
-Iris and the Cruisers re-congregated at Jeree's Recording Studio to record the album.
+Poletown marked the reforming of the original Donnie Iris and the Cruisers' line-up and was recorded at Jeree Recording Studio in New Brighton, Pennsylvania in 1994.
 Ten of the album's tracks were musically written by all members of the band, with Mark Avsec writing all lyrics.
 Poletown marked a dramatic departure from the band's previous work, with the songs being lyrically and musically dark and brooding.
 It was the last time that the band recorded with engineer Jerry Reed, who died in 1999.

 Upon release, Poletown was largely ignored by radio, even from the band's long-time supporter WDVE.
 During 1997, Iris was also the recipient of the year's Lifetime Achievement Award.
 The song's title track tells the story of immigrants who build a small town, which later becomes devastated when the major employer leaves.
 The lyrics refer to General Motors workers in Michigan, though a photo of West Aliquippa was included within the album's booklet.